noeldelgado/react-gemini-scrollbar/README.md

 # react-gemini-scrollbar
 [![npm-image](https://img.shields.io/npm/v/react-gemini-scrollbar.svg?style=flat-square)](https://www.npmjs.com/package/react-gemini-scrollbar)

-React component for creating custom overlay-scrollbars with native scrolling mechanism (using [gemini-scrollbar](https://github.com/noeldelgado/gemini-scrollbar)).
+React component for creating custom overlay-scrollbars with native scrolling mechanism for web applications (when needed)

+**Important:**

+- It only create the custom scrollbars (bind events, etc) when the OS does not supports “overlay-scrollbars” natively, otherwise leave the scrollbars intact
+- IE9+ support

+*Uses [gemini-scrollbar][1] under the hood, check the gemini-scrollbar [repo][1] for more information.*

-## Installation
+## Install

 **NPM**